 Mandatory: Student Health Fee and Student Medical Insurance Program information for international visiting medical students.

-As of December 15, 2013, all approved and scheduled visiting international medical participating with an F1, J1, B1/B2 or WB visa will be assessed the mandatory Student Health Fee (SHF) at the prevailing rate for the semester of enrollment.
+All approved and scheduled visiting international medical participating with an F1, J1, B1/B2 or WB visa will be assessed the mandatory Student Health Fee (SHF) at the prevailing rate for the semester of enrollment.
 Please note the fee will be assessed for each 4 week period of enrollment based on the start/end date of the approved elective period.
 Should these dates not fall on the first and/or last day of the month, the assessed SHF will be for a minimum of 2 months for each 4 week elective.

 In addition, all approved and scheduled visiting international medical participating with an F1, J1, B1/B2 or WB visa, participation in the Student Medical Insurance Program is mandatory.
 The student will be assessed the Student Medical Insurance Program premium (SMIP) at the prevailing rate as set by the insurance provider.
 Please note the fee will be assessed for each 4 week period of enrollment based on the start/end date of the approved elective period.
 Should these dates not fall on the first and/or last day of the month, the assessed SMIP premium will be for a minimum of 2 months for each 4 week elective.
 Fees for SMIP and the Student Health Fee will be posted to your student account via ACES.
 You may find additional information regarding the topics online: http://studentaffairs.duke.edu/studenthealth/international-students-scholars